The ecocenter is located at 2035 Tolba Street, Odanak, J0G 1H0.

 - Limit quantity equivalent to a box of pick-up per week.

-- Material sampling and deposition are not allowed (including logs, stumps, trunks, etc.)
+- Material sampling and deposition is only allowed for the municipality of Pierreville (and Odanak) (including logs, stumps, trunks, etc.)

-- Samples of granular material are only taken not allowed for residents of municipalities.
-However, deposits are allowed.
+- Samples of granular material are not allowed for residents of municipalities.

-NOTE: Institutions, businesses, industries and entrepreneurs are not allowed to use the eco-centre.
+NOTE: Institutions, businesses, industries and entrepreneurs are not allowed to use the ecocenter.

-Some exceptions are eligible for a waiver to be discussed in advance with the ecocentre manager or with the CAO’s senior management.
+Some exceptions are eligible for a waiver to be discussed in advance with the ecocenter manager or with the CAO’s senior management.

 Examples requiring a written waiver or agreement